Emergency Lighting Testing in the Southeast

 - Throwing the circuit breaker mimics a real power outage and provides an easy way to test all your emergency lights simultaneously.

 - Self-diagnostic testing is when fixtures run their own monthly tests.
 You’ll still need to shut off the circuit breaker for annual tests.

 - Automated testing is possible with computerized backup lighting.
 Monthly and annual tests run automatically and alert you when there’s a problem.

-Emergency Lighting Testing in NC, SC, GA & VA
+Emergency Lighting Testing in NC, SC & GA

 If you don’t have the staff or resources to spend the time testing your emergency lights, leave the job to Unifour Fire & Safety.
 We have over 30 years of experience testing emergency lighting, and we can also install, repair, replace, and inspect this fire safety system as needed.

-We proudly serve the following cities and their surrounding areas:
+We proudly provide fire protection services in the following cities and their surrounding areas:

-North Carolina (NC) – Charlotte, Greensboro, Greenville, Hickory, Raleigh, Durham
+North Carolina (NC): Charlotte, Greensboro, Greenville, Hickory, Raleigh, and Durham

-South Carolina (SC) – Charleston, Columbia, Greenville, Spartanburg
+South Carolina (SC): Charleston, Columbia, Greenville, and Spartanburg